-Sylvia Ford (Adjunct Faculty)Business - ECE
+Sylvia Ford (Adjunct Faculty)Business, Education and Professional Programs - ECE

 Sylvia Ford M.A. is an Early Childhood Consultant who has been working with children and families in the San Francisco Bay Area for over 25 years.
 She conducts educational seminars and provides many other services for parents, including private consultations that give parents information on child development and different perspectives and ideas.
 Sylvia specializes in working with preschool staffs, helping teachers to improve environments, activities, discipline techniques etc… She also conducts child observations in order to help families and schools better understand difficult behaviors and developmental norms of individual children.
 As a member of the faculty at Skyline College, Sylvia has been teaching courses in early childhood education since 1996.

-Elaine Francisco (Adjunct Faculty)Business - ECE
+Elaine Francisco (Adjunct Faculty)Business, Education and Professional Programs - ECE

 Elaine Francisco has been in the field of ECE for over 17 years.
 She holds a graduate degree in Early Childhood Special Education, a Specialist Credential in Special Education, (Early Childhood), and a Child Development Program Director Permit.
 She has been a California Early Childhood Mentor Teacher since 2006.
 Currently, she works as a Special Day Class Teacher for the Jefferson School District, and is also an adjunct faculty at Skyline College.
 She is the coordinator for the Special Education Certifiate Program at Skyline College.

-Robert Genevro (Adjunct Faculty)Business - ECE
+Robert Genevro (Adjunct Faculty)Business, Education and Professional Programs - ECE

 Bob Genevro received a Bachelor”s degree in Child Development at Fresno State and a Master”s in Counseling Psychology at Notre Dame de Namur University.
 He has taught part-time in Early Childhood Education departments in six community colleges, including Skyline since 1994.
 Bob had a full career working directly with young children.
 He was a preschool teacher for San Mateo School District, Palo Alto Community Child Care (PACCC), and Anchorage Head Start when he served for VISTA in Alaska.
 For twelve years, he was a public speaker for Child Abuse Prevention Center (CAPC) training children, parents and professionals about child abuse prevention skills and the mandated reporting law.